 The Football Career of My Dad: Joe Blair

 In those days, there are not many records of Dad’s career so I have to piece it all together using the few photos I have, plus my Dad’s chats to me about it as well as some input from my Mum, brothers Marko and Daniel.
 I really need a long video chat with my Dad to be recorded so I have it all as proof from Dad himself.
 Most of the stuff written here was peiced together over a number of years and with some research.
 My brothers are younger than me and didn’t even see Dad play for Bangor Amateurs in what was his Swansong season in 1990 – 1991, when Dad flourished and still played and scored in Amateur League football up to his 42nd birthday.
-I watched most Dad’s matches live that season, mixed with watching Glentoran FC and the Northern Ireland international team.
+I watched most of Dad’s matches live that season, mixed with watching Glentoran FC and the Northern Ireland international team.

 Dad and I and our table in Cardiff in 2004 to watch Wales 2-2 Northern Ireland